 James A. Anderson is an English professor at the Lehman College (Bronx) campus of the City University of New York.

 Eleanor Barba is a visual and performance artist living in Philadelphia.
 Select shows include “It’s OK,” at Hightide Gallery in Philadelphia, and “Survey Says,” at BMP Collective in Baltimore.
 Eleanor’s previous work for Next City includes the cover illustration for the 15th Anniversary print magazine, “Fifteen Solutions for Cities.”
-She is also the Integrated Sales and Marketing Coordinator for Next City.
+She is also the administrative manager for Next City.